The essentials list: ‘The Amazing Race’ host Phil Keoghan shares his travel must-haves | CNN Underscored

 • Related: 34 of our favorite travel backpacks to shop ahead of your next getaway

 Don’t even get Keoghan started on airport security lines.
-“There are people who just stand there for ten minutes and still forget to take out their electronics even though the TSA agent just said it 300 times!” he says.
+“There are people who just stand there for 10 minutes and still forget to take out their electronics even though the TSA agent just said it 300 times!” he says.
 To make his experience as seamless as possible, he wears slip-on, lace-free boots.
-These particular shoes also happen to be “super-comfortable.”
+These particular shoes also happen to be “super comfortable.”

 • Related: 20 travel shoes that provide support and comfort for any type of trip